sccn/sccn.github.io/workshops/EEGLAB_2025_Aspet.md

 Thirty-third EEGLAB Workshop
 ============================

-<span style="color: blue">Aspet France - 3-7 of July 2023
+<span style="color: blue">Aspet France - June 30-July 4th, 2025
 </span>
-The 33rd EEGLAB Workshop will take place the Bois Perche about 2 hours by chartered bus from Toulouse.
+The 34th EEGLAB Workshop will take place at the Bois Perche, about two hours by chartered bus from Toulouse.
 Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The tutorial workshop will introduce and demonstrate the use of the EEGLAB software environment and EEGLAB-linked tools for performing advanced analysis of EEG and related data, with detailed method expositions and practical exercises.
-There will be a poster session for participants and an excursion.
+There will be an excursion.

+A Free symposium on Cloud EEG data processing will precede the workshop in Toulouse.

 Registration and cost
 ---------------------
-Space at the workshop is limited to about 40 to 50 participants.
-Participants will be accepted based on their academic background, motivation and submission for the poster session.
-Recent posters prepared for other conferences are welcome.
+Space at the workshop is limited to about 40 participants.

 To reimburse travel expenses of Workshop faculty and facilities rental, costs for the workshop will be as follows: